axiomhq/cli/README.md

 ## Introduction

-_Axiom CLI_ brings the power of Axiom to the command line.
+_Axiom CLI_ brings the power of Axiom to the command-line.

 ## Usage